cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * Global: encompasses the entire program.
 Global variables are generally accessible from anywhere in the program.
 * Main: encompasses the main program body.
 The main program body generally consists of all code outside user-defined functions.
 * Local: encompasses a single user-defined function.
-Function parameters are also local to their function.
+Function parameters and arrays declared within a function are also local to their function.
 * Code block: encompasses a single body of statement, e.g., body of a while loop, a branch of the else statement, or an explicitly marked code block.
 If a code block contains nested code block(s), variables from an outer block are available in the inner block(s).

 ## Implicit variables